 Here are just a sampling of reviews and guides we have been mentioned in over the years.
 By no means is this a complete list.
-If you are a professional travel writer either contact us, or the Olympia Visitors Bureau and we would love to help you add to this list.
+In recent years we have had little time to update the links, but below are some of our favorites.
+If you are a professional travel writer or blogger either contact us, or the Olympia Visitors Bureau and we would love to help you add to this list.

 Travel Guide Reviews